Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Introduction

 Regarding the theoretical properties of the proposed method, we derive the asymptotic distribution of the estimators for the relevant parameters in a reasonably broad class of models.
 In particular, we establish the asymptotic normality of the estimators for parameters induced by concave objective functions, which is applicable to typical regression settings such as normal, logistic, and Poisson models.
-In the context of crossed random effects models, it is surprising that the asymptotic distribution of parameter estimates has only recently been derived. \cite{Jiang2025aos} establishes the asymptotic normality for generalized linear mixed models with normal random effects, building on his prior consistency result \citep{Jiang2013aos}.
+In the context of crossed random effects models, it is surprising that the asymptotic distribution of the (restricted) maximum likelihood estimators has only recently been derived. \cite{Jiang2025aos} establishes the asymptotic normality for generalized linear mixed models with normal random effects, building on his prior consistency result \citep{Jiang2013aos}.
 Meanwhile, \cite{LyuSissonWelsh2024aos} derive the asymptotic normality for linear mixed models with potentially non-normal random effects and errors.
-Compared to these works, the theoretical results of the present study accommodate more general models in the sense that the parameter of interest is only assumed to be the maximizer of concave objective functions under regularity conditions.
+Compared to these works, the theoretical results of the present study accommodate more general multi-way random effect models without interaction in the sense that the parameter of interest is only assumed to be the maximizer of concave objective functions under regularity conditions.
+Note that, outside the context of extremum estimators, the estimating equation-based approach \citep[e.g.,][]{Jiang1998jasa} can be applicable to crossed random effects models, and the asymptotic distribution for some estimators has been derived \citep[e.g.,][]{JiangZhang2001robust}.